pogacee/vcl_extension/README.md

 # VCL Extension
 This extension adds syntax highlighting for Curtis Instruments Vehicle Control Language (VCL) Code and several useful code snippets.

-(I'm leaving this bit in to remember how to do it later when I add images) For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

 ## Extension Settings

 This extension contributes the following settings: